-The trails and parks chosen for the unpaved intercept surveys were selected in part with the expectation of surveying diverse user groups.
-Because the intercept surveys only yielded minimal data from the equestrian user group due to the small sample size (only three equestrians total), staff also reached out directly to this community for their input.
+The trails and parks chosen for the unpaved intercept surveys were selected in part with the expectation of surveying a variety of trail users, including hikers, bicyclists, e-bikers, and equestrians.
+Because the intercept surveys only yielded minimal data from equestrian visitors due to the small sample size (only three equestrians in total), staff also reached out directly to this community for their input.
 An online survey link was provided to the San Mateo County Horseman's Association, the Los Altos Hill Horseman's Association, Santa Clara County Horseman's Association, and Equestrian Trail Riders Action Committee (ETRAC).
 Survey respondents were asked to answer the questions based on visits to a Santa Clara County Park where e-bikes are currently allowed.

 As this methodology differed from the unpaved intercept surveys, the results are listed here separately.
-Based on the responses, it is clear that the survey was shared and expanded beyond the equestrian community as intended, with hikers and bicyclists also responding to the survey.
+Based on the responses, it is clear that the survey was shared and expanded beyond the equestrian community, with hikers and bicyclists also responding to the survey.
 Seven of the 69 total surveys received were omitted from the data as the respondents indicated they were not an equestrian, but instead hikers and bikers.
-The survey focused specifically on e-bike use, however, over 30% of the open-ended questions mentioned "cyclists and bikers" in a holistic manner and did not differentiate between regular bikes and e-bikes.
+The survey focused specifically on e-bike use, however, over 30% of the responses to open-ended questions mentioned "cyclists and bikers" in a holistic manner and did not differentiate between regular bikes and e-bikes.